-Global change is one of the major threats of natural and semi-natural grasslands, which are facing important challenges for their conservation, caused by land-use and climatic change.
-The 17th EGC aims to improve our knowledge of the diversity and management of Palaearctic grasslands in face of global change.
-Palaearctic grasslands are among the most threatened in the world, and include both natural grasslands (mainly alpine grasslands and steppes) and semi-natural grasslands used for animal husbandry.
-Due to several factors - land-use abandonment and intensification being the strongest - these grasslands have declined in extent, integrity and diversity.
-Their conservation is crucial, as Palaearctic grasslands account for almost 40% of the World’s grasslands, and exhibit global maxima for small-grain plant species richness.
+Global change is a major threat of natural and semi-natural grasslands, which face important conservation challenges caused by land-use and climatic change.
+Palaearctic grasslands are among the most threatened in the world and include both natural grasslands (mainly alpine grasslands and steppes) and semi-natural grasslands used for animal husbandry.
+Due to several factors – land-use abandonment and intensification being the strongest – these grasslands have declined in extent, integrity and diversity.
+Their conservation is crucial, as Palaearctic grasslands account for almost 40% of the World’s grasslands and exhibit global maxima for fine-grain plant diversity.
+The 17th EGC aims to improve our knowledge of the diversity and management of Palaearctic grasslands in the face of global change.

 The conference intends to emphasize the following topics in focused sessions:

 1. Succession and species turnover in abandoned grasslands

 Ecological succession leads to shrub and tree encroachment of semi-natural grasslands after land-use abandonment.
 This session welcomes contributions dealing with the effects of land-use abandonment in any type of grassland, including studies reporting data from permanent plots, monitoring of species and habitats, remote sensing, etc.